redox-os/book/src/ch09-02-coding-and-building.md

 ## Git Clone

-To set up this package for contributing, do the following in your `Coding` shell.
+To setup this recipe for contributing, do the following in your `Coding` shell.

-- Delete the source and target directories in `cookbook/recipes/games`.
+- Delete the `source` and `target` directories in `cookbook/recipes/games/redox-games`.
 - Clone the package into the `source` directory, either specifying it in the `git clone` or by moving it after `clone`.

 ```sh